aabed/kubernetes-configmap-rollouts/README.md

 # kubernetes-configmap-rollouts

-A Bash script that will continuously poll **Kubernetes** api for **configmaps** changes in the current namespace and start a rollout on the deployments using those configmaps
+A Bash script that will query **Kubernetes** watch api for **configmaps** changes in the current namespace and start a rollout on the deployments using those configmaps

 ## Installation